 Documents: Ex-GOP chair for North Carolina to plead guilty

-A former North Carolina GOP chairman will admit in court that he lied to federal agents conducting a bribery probe of a major political donor.
+A former North Carolina GOP chairman will admit in court that he lied to federal agents conducting a bribery investigation of a major political donor, according to court documents filed Friday.

-The federal court docket shows that Robin Hayes is scheduled to enter a guilty plea on Oct.
-2. A factual basis document prepared as part of the plea agreement and signed by Hayes' attorney acknowledges that Hayes knew he was making false statements to FBI agents.
+The federal court docket shows that Robin Hayes is scheduled to enter a guilty plea next Wednesday.
+A factual basis document prepared as part of the plea agreement and signed by Hayes' attorney said that Hayes knew he was making false statements to FBI agents conducting the bribery probe in 2018.

 The actual plea agreement is sealed, and the factual basis doesn't specify which charges he'll plead guilty to.
 He was initially charged with conspiracy, bribery and making false statements.

-Prosecutors have accused Hayes of involvement in an insurance executive's plan to funnel campaign contributions to the state's top insurance regulator in exchange for special treatment.
+Prosecutors have accused Hayes, a former congressman, of involvement in an insurance executive's plan to funnel campaign contributions to the state's top insurance regulator in exchange for special treatment.
+The executive, Greg Lindberg, and two of his associates have been charged with attempting to bribe state Insurance Commissioner Mike Causey.

+Lindberg is an insurance and investment firm founder who has been among the state's top political donors in recent years, giving more than $5 million to state and federal candidates and committees since 2016.
+He favored Republican causes and politicians, but also gave to Democrats.
+His attorney did not respond to an email seeking comment Friday.

+A defense attorney for Hayes, Kearns Davis, didn't respond to an email Friday seeking further comment.

 Comments